Zescalante/DATA1050-SQL-Project/README.md

-# SQL Relational Database Implementation
+# Relational SQL Database Design & Implementation
 Fall 2024 - DATA 1050 - SQL Project

 This project was completed as part of DATA 1050 (Data Engineering) and involved the design and implementation of a relational SQL database for managing structured data.
 I translated project requirements into a normalized database schema, defining tables and primary/foreign key relationships.
 The database was then implemented in a Jupyter Notebook (.ipynb) environment within Visual Studio Code using MySQL, populated with structured data, and validated by converting a set of natural-language query requirements into executable SQL queries.